'Ring Of Fire' Solar Eclipse: Viewing Guide For The Boston Area

 The eclipse, in total, will last about 100 minutes traveling from Ontario, across the North Pole and ending in Siberia.

-Not up for a trip to Greenland or Siberia next week?
+Not up for a trip to Greenland or Siberia?
 I’ve got good news!
 You can sit right in your backyard and see about a 73% “partial eclipse.”

 For exact times in your backyard I would suggest visiting the timeanddate website: Map of Annular Solar Eclipse on June 10, 2021.
 Here you can literally click on the map of your town and get a second by second rundown.